 what is included

-Best for busy, independent individuals who want to build a strong foundation and prefer to work at a relaxed pace
+Best for busy, independent individuals who want to build a strong foundation while dipping their toes into the community

 Decades of best practices, boiled down into this handy toolkit, available only to RBTL participants.